gunpowderlabs/buildpack-ruby-rake-deploy-tasks/README.md

 This buildpack is intended for use after the regular [ruby-buildpack].

+# UPDATE

+Heroku's [Release Phase](https://devcenter.heroku.com/articles/release-phase) (in beta) is their own replacement for this.
+This project will be deprecated once Release Phase is out of beta and supports all of the use cases (like running migrations).

 # Usage

 If you are using the default buildpack, manually set your buildpack to Heroku's default Ruby buildpack